Community of St Mary the Virgin

 The Community of St Mary the Virgin (CSMV) is an Anglican religious order based at Wantage in Oxfordshire, England.
 It was founded in 1848 by the vicar of Wantage, the Reverend William John Butler and is one of the oldest surviving religious communities in the Church of England.

 History

 In the middle of the 19th century a spiritual revival known as the Oxford Movement began in the Church of England.
 Those involved came to be known as Anglo-Catholics whose aim was to recall the Church of England to its origins and to restore reverence and beauty in worship.
 Out of the Oxford Movement came the first religious orders to be founded since the Dissolution of the Monasteries by Henry VIII of England and among these the Community of St Mary the Virgin was one of the first.

-The community was founded by William John Butler, the vicar of Wantage.
+The community was founded by William John Butler, the vicar of Wantage in 1848.
 He and Mother Harriet, the first superior, left their mark on the community.
 From the start there was an emphasis on simplicity of life.
+George Edmund Street designed the Convent House for the Community of St Mary the Virgin in 1850 in Wantage.
+Mary Ann Street became a nun in the community in about 1853.
+About ten years after Ann her friend Agnes Blencowe also professed.
+Ann and Agnes had founded the Ladies’ Ecclesiastical Embroidery Society which in 1863 merged with the Wantage Church Needlework Association.